-We are proud to publish, review, and support the work of new and established writers, artists, and filmmakers from diverse communities such as writers of colour, Indigenous writers, LBGTQ+ writers, writers with disabilities, writers engaged in experimentation, and small press writers and publishers.
+From 2011-2017 we published innovative literary writing, film, comics, reviews, and visual art in the spring and fall of each year where we were proud to publish, review, and support the work of new and established writers, artists, and filmmakers from diverse communities, writers and artists engaged in experimentation, and small press writers and publishers.

 The Rusty Toque is an independent publication.

-From 2012 to 2013, Western University provided us with funds to pay writers.
-We are grateful for their generous support.
+From 2012-2013, Western University provided us with funds to pay writers.
+And from 2014-2017, we operated with funding from The Canada Council.
+We are grateful for this support.

-From Issue 2 forward, The Rusty Toque changed directions and no longer published writing from Western students.
+From Issue 2 forward, The Rusty Toque changed direction and no longer published writing from Western students.
 Submissions were open to emerging and established writers nationally and internationally.

 In 2012, we were listed on The MIllions' The Great Taxonomy of Literary Tumblrs: Round Two by Nick Moran, and a year later Poetry Magazine featured Issue 3 on Harriet Blog.